Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/reaction-diffusion.md

 {% include gallery caption="A visualization of our reaction-diffusion system at a moment in time showing updates due to reactions.
 (Left) The system contains both types of particles and two collisions.
 The two *A* particles shown with dashed lines are not yet present.
 (Right) Two of the *A* particles are fed into the system, two of the *B* particles die out, and a B particle replaces an *A* particle after the collision of two *B* particles and an *A* particle." %}

 Before continuing, we call your attention to a slight difference between the feed and kill reactions.
-In the former reaction, the concentration of *A* particles increases by a constant quantity in each time step.
-In the latter reaction, the concentration of *B* particles decreases by a constant factor multiplied by the current concentration of *B* particles.
+In the feed reaction, the concentration of *A* particles increases by a constant quantity in each time step.
+In the kill reaction, the concentration of *B* particles decreases by a constant factor multiplied by the current concentration of *B* particles.
 If we were using calculus to model this system, then letting [*A*] and [*B*] denote the concentrations of the two particle types, we would represent the feed and kill reactions by the following two differential equations:

 <p><center>
-<em>d</em>[<em>A</em>]/<em>dt</em> = <em>f</em>
+<em>d</em>[<em>A</em>]/<em>dt</em> = <em>f</em>;
 </center></p>

-and

 <p><center>
 <em>d</em>[<em>B</em>]/<em>dt</em> = -<em>k</em> · [<em>B</em>].